subado/notes/content/databases/postgres/3-data-definition/index.md

 This clarifies error messages and allows you to refer to the constraint when you need to change it.
 This can be done using the `CONSTRAINT` keyword.
+Otherwise postgres will generate name for your constraint automatically.

 You can write constraint that is not attached to a particular column, instead it appears as a separate item in the comma-separated column list.